 The Christmas markets, or Christkindlesmarkt in German, are a quintessential Christmas experience.
 And none is better than Nuremberg.
 Over 2 million tourists descend on this city of only 500,000 every December to take part.
 If it sounds like tourist overload, it isn’t.

 Being American, we are used to the commercialism that often accompanies the holidays.
 But the visit to the Nuremberg Christmas market was a charming and romantic experience–where tourists and locals commune together in the cold and embrace the season.
 To put it simply, it is absolutely enchanting.

 What is the Christmas Angel?

 Nuremberg has a unique tradition–the Christmas Angel, or Christkind.
 She’s a symbol of the market and of Christmas itself, with children waiting with bated breath to see her just as children in the US get excited about Santa.

 The idea that the Christkind brings gifts to the children of the city goes back to Martin Luther and the Protestant Reformation.
 Luther wanted to move away from venerating Catholic saints and saint’s days, which meant a change from the traditional gift giving on December 6th, St. Nicolas’s Day.
 Instead, he told his children that “Holy Christ” brought their presents.

 Over time, this gift-giver took on the human form of a Christmas angel with a feminine appearance.
 That is why a teenage girl is chosen as the Christkind.

-The Christkind presides over the opening of the market each year and makes regular appearances around the city.
+The Christkind presides over the opening of the festivities each year and makes regular appearances around the city.
 She’s often at the Children’s Market, and Lance even got to take a stagecoach ride with her around old town.

 Where are the markets?

 The Christkindlesmarkt has three different markets in one, and each has a slightly different focus.

-The largest market is in the Hauptmarkt, Nuremberg’s main square, and is the highlight of visiting Nuremberg at Christmas.
+The largest market is in the Hauptmarkt, the city’s main square, and is the highlight of visiting Nuremberg at Christmas.
 Long rows of vendors stretch the length of the medieval square leading right to the front door of the Frauenkirche, the city’s iconic 14th-century church.